swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 easier to adapt an existing software library or it could be easier to write the code to do it yourself.

 This section describes programming using the Biopython libraries when you must.
-In general you will have your own data, you will need to perform operations on it, you will get some reference data, perform some comparison operation, and then perform operations on the results of the comparison in view of your hypotheses.
+In general you will have your own data, you will need to change its format and do stuff to it, you will get some reference data, perform some comparison operation, and then perform operations on the results of the comparison in view of your hypotheses.

-One note: solving a particular data manipulation problem takes a certain amount of time, time that should include the time to fix the mistakes and confirm that your code is really is doing what you think it is.
+Solving any particular data manipulation problem takes a certain amount of time, time that should include the time to fix the mistakes and confirm that your code is really is doing what you think it is.
 It is dramatically easier to write a program that you will use once and then throw away than to write a proram that is useful to you again and again.
-Ask: do you really want to solve a particular (easy) format-conversion problem six times, one for each collaboration?
+Ask: do you really want to solve a particular (easy) format-conversion problem six times, once for each new collaboration and each new dataset?
 If you invest effort in identifying what you need and what parts you will use again and again, you can forget the details of how you solved this (boring) problem in the first place and direct your time to more interesting things.

 ##An anecdote: using python to get and plot data from a web interface##